In this blog post, I review India Tree Dark Muscovado Sugar sourced from Mauritius by India Tree Gourmet Spices & Specialties, based in Seattle.

 Taste & Appearance

-Same sweetness as table sugar and strong, lingering molasses flavor; with chocolate and tropical fruit overtones
+Muscovado has the same sweetness as table sugar (1 teaspoon table sugar = 1 teaspoon of muscovado) and strong lingering molasses flavor, with chocolate and tropical fruit overtones.

 Certifications & Special Diets